Learn how to perform the dumbbell wide-grip upright row effectively and safely, without increased risk of shoulder impingement.

 Tag: middle and lower trapezius

-Target your posterior deltoid with the one-arm dumbbell bent-over lateral raise, also known as the one-arm dumbbell rear lateral raise.
+Target your posterior deltoid with the one-arm reverse dumbbell fly, also known as the one-arm dumbbell rear delt fly.

 Compared with the seated cable row, the standing cable row stimulates the recruitment of many more stabilizer muscles in your legs and core.